-Milnor, a Federalist, was the representative for Pennsylvania's 1st congressional district from 1821 to 1823.
+Milnor was the representative for Pennsylvania’s 1st congressional district and was a Federalist.
+He served from 1821 to 1823.

 From Oct 1807 to May 1822, Milnor missed 85 of 712 roll call votes, which is 11.9%.
 This is on par with the median of 13.3% among the lifetime records of representatives serving in May 1822.
 The chart below reports missed votes over time.

 |Nov 1808-Mar 1809||116||9||7.8%||25th|

 |Dec 1810-Mar 1811||104||21||20.2%||42nd|

 |Dec 1815-Apr 1816||72||4||5.6%||18th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000